-6. Decorate gingerbread houses.
+6. Decorate Gingerbread Houses

 As you walk through the store you’re bound to see the gingerbread house kits that are priced a tad high.
 Instead of splurging on a kit for each kid (which can add up pretty quickly), buy your own supplies and make your own gingerbread houses instead!

-7. Drink hot chocolate and see Christmas lights.
+7. Drink Hot chocolate And See Christmas Lights

 Help spread joy this season by volunteering in your community.
-There are many opportunities to spread joy if you just search for them.
+There are many opportunities to help if you just search for them.
 Check your church, local homeless shelter, and even your library to help you find a way to give back this year.
-You don’t have to spend money giving back, your time is enough of a gift.
-If you have children, let them help so that they can learn that Christmas is about giving.
+You can even ask if there is a way you can volunteer by folding brochures or stuffing blessing bags from home!

 11. Start a gratitude jar.